-Personal Dose Control System is to rationalize the evaluation of effective dose at the plant.
-Measurements of personal dosemeter and periodic health check-up can be input in the system.
-By interfacing with the access control system, the personnel who have not taken the periodic health check-up and those who have exceeded dose limit can be detected so as to disable them to enter the access control area.
+The purpose of the personal dose control system is to streamline the evaluation of effective dose at the facility.
+Measurements of personal dosemeters and the results of periodic health check-ups can be input into the system.
+By interfacing with the access control system, workers who have not taken the periodic health check-up and those who have exceeded the dose limit can be detected so as to prevent them from entering the access control area.

-In addition, personal dose control system applying the electronic dosemeter, which is also used as a dosemeter for evaluation at nuclear power plant etc., has started to become widely used.
+In addition, a personal dose control system utilizing an electronic dosemeter, which is also used in the dose evaluation at nuclear power plant etc., has started to become widely used.